Andrew Burnham (priest)

-Andrew Burnham (born 19 March 1948) is an English priest of the Roman Catholic Church.
-Burnham was formerly a bishop of the Church of England and served as the third Bishop of Ebbsfleet, a provincial episcopal visitor in the Province of Canterbury from 2000 to 2010.
-He resigned in order to be received into the Roman Catholic Church.
-He was ordained as a Roman Catholic priest for the Personal Ordinariate of Our Lady of Walsingham on 15 January 2011.
+Andrew Burnham (born 19 March 1948) is an English Catholic priest for the Personal Ordinariate of Our Lady of Walsingham.
+He was formerly the third bishop of Ebbsfleet in the Church of England and a provincial episcopal visitor in the Province of Canterbury from 2000 to 2010, resigning in order to be received into the Catholic Church.
+He was ordained as a Catholic priest in 2011.

 Early life

 Burnham was born in Worksop, Nottinghamshire, received his secondary school education at Southwell Minster Grammar School, in Southwell, Nottinghamshire, and studied music at New College, Oxford.
 He later studied theology at New College before going on to do a Certificate of Education at Westminster College, Oxford.
 Following this he became Head of Music at Bilborough Grammar School in Nottingham.

 Anglican ministry

-Burnham trained for ordination at St Stephen's House, Oxford, although following ordination he had issues with committing to the priesthood and leaving music, a great passion of his which formed a major part of his life.
+Burnham trained for ordained ministry at St Stephen's House, Oxford.
+He was ordained in the Church of England as a deacon in 1983 and as a priest in 1984.
+Following ordination he had issues with committing to the priesthood and leaving music, a great passion of his which formed a major part of his life.
 He was chorus master of the Nottingham Harmonic Society from 1973 to 1985.
 The Bishop of Southwell therefore suggested that he become a non-stipendiary priest.
 However, his wife eventually persuaded him to devote himself to full-time ministry.

 From 1983 to 1985, Burnham was honorary curate in Clifton in the Diocese of Southwell as a non-stipendiary priest.
 In 1985 he became curate at St. John the Baptist Church, Beeston, in the same diocese from 1985 until 1987.
 He then became vicar of the Church of St. John the Evangelist, Carrington, leaving in 1994 following his appointment as vice-principal of St Stephen's House, Oxford, a position he took up in 1995.

-On 12 September 2000, Burnham was announced as the next third Bishop of Ebbsfleet, a provincial episcopal visitor (a "flying bishop") who provides episcopal oversight for parishes that reject the ordination of women as priests.
+On 12 September 2000, Burnham was announced as the next third Bishop of Ebbsfleet, a provincial episcopal visitor (a "flying bishop") who provides episcopal oversight for parishes that reject the ordination of women as priests in the western part of the Province of Canterbury.
 The appointment was confirmed by Letters Patent issued by Elizabeth II on 22 November 2000.
+He was consecrated as a bishop on 30 November 2000.